Japan is partially open to international tourism

 Curated dealsfrom flight experts

-Fly half-price (or less!) from Australia and New Zealand to Japan:
+Fly half-price (or less!) to Japan:

 Hidden-city ticketing hack